tripLr/devpreferences/README.md

 # Development Preferences
+I forked this to watch his git preferences triplr
 These are my personal preferences while doing development.

 #### The default .gitconfig file is located at *~/.gitconfig*.